sheyman/docs-barbican/api-docs/concepts.rst

 Concepts
 ----------

-Review the following key terms and architectural overview to learn how you the Cloud Keep API enables secure life-cycle management for keys and credentials.
+Review the following key terms and architectural overview to learn how Cloud Keep enables secure life-cycle management for keys and credentials.

 .. _Barbican-dg-key-terms: